Ask an Expert

 How to get the best price from a motivated seller

-“If a buyer senses the seller is motivated, the buyer or buyer’s agent should have a conversation with the seller’s agent to get a sense of the seller’s reasons for selling and to see if it is possible to gauge their negotiability,” Kory says.
+“If a buyer senses the seller is motivated, the buyer or buyer’s agent should have a conversation with the seller’s agent to get a sense of the seller’s reasons for selling and to see if it is possible to gauge their negotiability,” Kory said.

 “Have they already moved on and bought another home?
 Maybe they are overextended.
 Maybe they’re not alive anymore and it’s an estate sale.
-Or maybe the bank owns it now,” Jordan says.
+Or maybe the bank owns it now,” Jordan said.
 “Or the seller may be specifically motivated, looking for terms over price.
 For example, a quick closing may be more important than cash.”

 Once you determine a seller is motivated, consider your next move carefully: You could strike yourself in the head with your own lowball.

-“I recently had a negotiation with a ‘motivated seller’ where we started low,” Kory says.
+“I recently had a negotiation with a ‘motivated seller’ where we started low,” Kory said.
 “We could tell the seller was upset, and as we were finalizing the negotiation at an excellent price for the buyer, another buyer came in at the same negotiated price and went higher.
 My buyer came even higher and the seller did not go with my buyer because he was upset with my buyer at the initial offer and almost-finalized price.”

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.